Cleopatra (1963 film): Development

 Wanger pitched the idea to various film studios, including Monogram and RKO Pictures.
 He also approached Taylor and her husband Michael Todd about producing the project with United Artists.
 Taylor expressed interest in the project but delegated the decision to Todd.
 Meanwhile, Twentieth Century Fox was in financial trouble following its severe box office losses of The Barbarian and the Geisha, A Certain Smile and The Roots of Heaven, all released in 1958.
 To reverse the studio's fortunes, studio president Spyros Skouras requested that studio executive David Brown find a viable project that would be a "big picture."
-Brown subsequently suggested a remake of Cleopatra (1917), which had starred Theda Bara.
+Brown suggested a remake of Cleopatra (1917), which had starred Theda Bara.

 In the fall of 1958, Wanger's production company entered into a coproduction agreement with Twentieth Century Fox.
 Wanger pitched four properties—Cleopatra, Justine, The Dud Avocado, and The Fall—for the executives to consider.
-They selected the first three, and Cleopatra would be the first to enter into production.
+They selected the first three, and Cleopatra was the first to enter into production.
 On September 15, Wanger purchased the screen rights to Carlo Mario Franzero's biography The Life and Times of Cleopatra.
 On September 30, Skouras held his first meeting with Wanger, and asked his secretary to retrieve the screenplay for the 1917 version of Cleopatra.
 Skouras insisted, "All this needs is a little rewriting.
 Just give me this over again and we'll make a lot of money."
 Because the original screenplay had been written for a silent film, the script mostly contained instructions for camera setups.

 In December 1958, Ludi Claire, a writer and former actress, was hired to write a rough draft of the script.
 That same month, art director John DeCuir was hired to produce conceptual artwork to illustrate the visual scale of the project.
 In March 1959, English author Nigel Balchin was hired to write another script draft.
 Meanwhile, Wanger had approached Alfred Hitchcock to direct the film, having worked with him on Foreign Correspondent (1940), but Hitchcock declined.
 Skouras then selected Rouben Mamoulian, who had worked with Wanger on Applause (1929), to direct.
 With Mamoulian as director, Balchin's script pleased neither him nor Taylor, who felt that the first act was forced and that Cleopatra lacked sufficient characterization.
 Based on his recently aired I, Don Quixote episode in the CBS anthology series DuPont Show of the Month, Dale Wasserman was selected to complete the final draft.
 Wanger instructed him to focus all attention on Cleopatra as the central role.
 Wasserman recounted that he had never met Taylor, so he watched her earlier films to better acquaint himself with her acting style.
 In the spring of 1960, English novelist Lawrence Durrell was hired to rewrite the script.